Robustness against Read Committed for Transaction Templates with Functional Constraints: Conclusion

 \section{Conclusion}

 This paper falls within a more general research line investigating how transaction throughput can be improved through an approach based on robustness testing that can be readily applied without making any changes to the underlying database system.
 As argued in Section~\ref{sec:example}, incorporating functional constraints can detect larger sets of templates to be robust and requires less $\myR$-operations to be promoted to $\myUP$-operations.
 In future work, we plan to look at lower bounds, restrictions that lower complexity, and consider other referential integrity constraints to further enlarge the modelling power of transaction templates.
+For example, the current formalism allows to express dependencies between tuples, but it is not suited to express the fact that a transaction accesses \emph{all} tuples depending on a specific tuple, such as all \emph{Order} tuples depending on a specific \emph{Customer} tuple.